PatrickDorante/r-portfolio2022/README.md

 Data will be loaded & stored with different variables.
 Missing and non-null values to sort and filter out.
-Data missed key elements such as demographic, income, age
+Data missed key such as demographic, income, age not included.

 ##### Data cleaning
 - Total Rows: 4,358,611